 But seriously, prioritize.
 Your worth is not attached to your productivity, so don’t let anyone convince you otherwise.

 4. No is a complete answer.

-If you want to stop being busy, you need start saying no. The good news is you don’t need a reason to say no. People almost never ask why.
-If saying no right away feels too uncomfortable, buy yourself some time.
+If you want to stop being busy, you need to start saying no. The good news is you don’t need a reason to say no. People almost never ask why.
+If saying no right away feels uncomfortable, buy yourself some time.
 For example:

 Pushy PTA lady: “Can you make three dozen cupcakes for the bake sale?”